singnet/das-node/HOW_TO_RUN.md

 ../scripts/bazel_build.sh
 ```

-On another terminal windoe, build nanobind with Cmake
+On another terminal window, build nanobind with Cmake
 -- docker will run on interactive mode, so we can build multiple times

 ```sh